flgaertig/universal-llm-api-wrapper/README.md

-# 🚀 Universal LLM API Wrapper
+# better-sdk 🚀: Universal LLM API Wrapper

 A versatile Python wrapper built on top of the official `openai` SDK — designed to interface with **any OpenAI-compatible** LLM API, such as **LM Studio**, **Ollama**, or other self-hosted services.